Electronic cigarette

 An electronic cigarette (e-cigarette) or vape (Note: Also known as an e-cig, vaporizer, vape pen, hookah pen, e-pipe, nic stick, razz or, formally, electronic nicotine delivery system (ENDS).) is a device that simulates tobacco smoking.
 It consists of an atomizer, a power source such as a battery, and a container such as a cartridge or tank.
 Instead of smoke, the user inhales vapor, often called "vaping".

 The atomizer is a heating element that vaporizes a liquid solution called e-liquid that cools into an aerosol of tiny droplets, vapor and air.
-The vapor mainly comprises propylene glycol and/or glycerin, usually with nicotine and flavoring.
+The vapor mainly comprises propylene glycol or glycerin, usually with nicotine and flavoring.
 Its exact composition varies, and depends on matters such as user behavior.
 (Note: A 2014 review found "In addition to the uniqueness of the liquid compositions in each brand, inconsistency of both the device performance properties and the data collection methodologies used by researchers contribute to the observed variation in constituent levels and to the range of particle size distributions among products.")
 E-cigarettes are activated by taking a puff or pressing a button.
 Some look like traditional cigarettes, and most kinds are reusable.
 (Note: "Most ENDS consist of a rechargeable, battery-operated heating element and a replaceable or refillable cartridge for the e-liquid.
 An atomizer heats the liquid in the cartridge to convert it into an aerosol, which is then inhaled by the user.
 Most of these products are rechargeable, but some are disposable.")

-Vaping is less harmful than smoking, but still has health risks.
-Vaping affects asthma and chronic obstructive pulmonary disease.
-Nicotine is highly addictive.
+Vaping is less harmful than smoking, but still has health risks, particularly for those with asthma.
 Limited evidence indicates that e-cigarettes are less addictive than smoking, with slower nicotine absorption rates.

-E-cigarettes containing nicotine are more effective than nicotine replacement therapy (NRT) for smoking cessation, but have not been subject to the same rigorous testing that most nicotine replacement therapy products have.
+E-cigarettes containing nicotine are more effective than nicotine replacement therapy (NRT) for smoking cessation, but have not been tested as rigorously as nicotine replacement therapy products.